 '''

-Format:

 public long getNetworkIOTimeMicros()

+throws java.sql.SQLException

 '''

 Returns the sum of elapsed network I/O times that were collected while system monitoring was enabled.
 The time is in microseconds.

 Elapsed network I/O time includes the time to write and read DRDA data from network I/O streams.
 A network I/O elapsed time interval is the time interval to perform the following operations in the JDBC driver: